adobrusky/buy-sell-volume-bars-indicator/README.md

-# Buy/Sell Volume Bars
+# Buy/Sell Volume By Time Bars

-This Pine Script indicator is designed to enhance your TradingView chart analysis by displaying buy and sell volume bars by time.
+This Pine Script indicator is designed to enhance your TradingView chart analysis by displaying buy and sell volume by time bars.
 It features two customizable metrics to gauge a baseline volume.
 The indicator offers a simple moving average as well as a median.
 The median is calculated by taking the median of the last "volumic metric length" bars from the same session (regular session, extended session).
 The median during the regular market session will only be calculated using regular market session data and vice versa for extended hours.
 This method of calculation provides a more accurate baseline volume than the simple moving average.

 ## Features